 For this reason, Australia has always had a fantastic relationship with the online slots industry, something that has led to the country having one of the largest gambling spends per capita in the world.
 Now, this simply would not be possible without some flexible slot regulations and laws, with Australia often being touted as one of the best countries to live in if you love gambling via online slots.

-The UK have been leaders in the fields of technology for a long time now.
+The UK has been a leader in the fields of technology for a long time now.
 For this reason, it may not have been too surprising to learn that the UK government was one of the first global entities to realize the outrageous potential of the online casino industry, passing The Gambling Act 2005 in the mid-2000s.
 This new bill allowed for much more advertising, however, it did mean that online slot providers had to satisfy a set of strict regulations.
 This has gone too far with playing online slot games on mobile phones.
 Till now, it has shown a steeped growth and is expected to follow the same path.

-At first people were worried that these regulations would stifle the online casino industry, however it turns out that the exact opposite has actually happened.
+At first, people were worried that these regulations would stifle the online casino industry.
+However, the casino industry turns out the exact opposite has actually happened.
 There is now so much more trust in online casino developers and providers, and The Gambling Act 2005 also meant that developers were obliged to disclose information about their slot games such as RTP.

 United States of America

 If it wasn’t for the US online slots probably would not exist, as it was a Californian engineer called Charles D. Fey who set the blueprint for slot machines all the way back in the late 1800s.
 Moreover, it would remain to be seen whether or not as many people would be playing slots if it wasn’t for Las Vegas and its cultural importance throughout the 20th century.